XProsperityO/Automated-Research-Paper-Summarizer---Title-Generator/research-paper-assistant/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## Author

+This project was developed by DevSAllen.

 ## License